gheidorn-at-cars/risk/README.md

 # Risk

-To start your Phoenix server:

-- Install dependencies with `mix deps.get`
-- Create and migrate your database with `mix ecto.setup`
-- Install Node.js dependencies with `cd assets && npm install`
-- Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-## Run Tests

-`mix test`
+Currenty, work is focused on the Game Engine.
+There is no real UI at this time.
+In the future, we will look at implementing the Game Client in ELM and Phoenix.

 ## Game Engine

+The Game Engine supports the following parts of the game:

+- Initialization of the Game State and Player States
+- Random Distribution of Territories to Players
+-

+## Taking the Game Engine for a spin...

 You can test some of the Game Engine features in an IEX session.

+### Start a New Game

 To start a game between two dummy players ("Player1" and "Player2"):

 ```
 iex> {:ok, pid} = Risk.GameSupervisor.start_game("ww3")